As usual, with half my brain tied behind my back, just to make it fair.

 Your guiding light through times of trouble, confusion, misery, inequality, social injustice, inequality, torture, humiliation, and even the good times.

-And as we always do, ladies and gentlemen, we stand for the Star Spanglish banner prior to getting into the stack.
+And as we always do, ladies and gentlemen, we stand for the Star-Spanglish banner prior to getting into the stack.

-And what they do is it in this piece is blame Prop 187 in California for the Republicans losing political control of that state.
+And what they do is in this piece is blame Prop 187 in California for the Republicans losing political control of that state.

-And of course, the Proposition 187 was defeated, and a federal judge said it was unconstitutional proposition in the first place, so the people and their expressed will was shot down by the federal government.
+And of course, the Proposition 187 was defeated and a federal judge said it was an unconstitutional proposition in the first place.

-So uh Jeb Bush and Ken Melman today say that it was Prop 187 that led to the Republican Party losing the state of California.
+So Jeb Bush and Ken Melman today say that it was Prop 187 that led to the Republican Party losing the state of California.

 The point that they're trying to make is that the Republican Party is going to lose its entire national base, just as it's lost California if we oppose illegal immigration, the bill that's going through the Senate.